daylifemike/photomosaic/readme.txt

 == Changelog ==
+= 2.1.3 =
+* Bug Fix: blind attempt to fix reported console.log IE errors
+* Bug Fix: transform-style:preserve-3d causes scaled images to be 'soft' in Safari
+* Bug Fix: WP sometimes reports image dims as 0x0 - PM was failing to load these images
+* Bug Fix: corrects regression that caused NextGen galleries not to load
+* Enhancement: Improves column scaling logic; now much more forgiving of short mosaics.

 = 2.1.2 =
 * Bug Fix: corrects default shortcode behavior in WPv3.5
 * Enhancement: updates to match new [gallery ids='...'] behavior (new in WPv3.5)